 "We will not use Masco again," Sanders said.

 The gym floor was also in danger of water damage from the storm earlier this month that produced 100 mph winds.
 The building held tight against the rain but the wind was so strong it blew water under the doors on the east side of the gym.

 High School Principal Herb McPherson was checking on the building and discovered the problem.
 He got some towels and was able to keep the water from getting on the floor.

-Page 2 of 2 - While the building was OK, the property did lose five trees, four from the cedar tree row and one from the behind the weight room.
+While the building was OK, the property did lose five trees, four from the cedar tree row and one from the behind the weight room.
 They were old trees and the stumps will be ground down.